polymurph/HW-Versioning-Rule-Book/README.md

 ### Major

-Form, fit and function change

-The Major number indicates and changes which break backwards compatability with older versions.
+The Major number indicates the main version of the PCBA at hand.
+It changes with every break regarding backwards compatability with older versions.
-The following lists show categorically differenciated examples of changes which are considered major.
+The following lists show categorically differenciated examples of changes which are considered a major change.

 **Electromechanical and Mechanical changes**
 -	removing or moving mounting holes